vkeshari/apple_health/README.md

   > and then the respective average or median is calculated on those hourly averages
   > to get daily data.

+* `params.DataParams`: Configures which CSV files to use for data analysis.
 > [!NOTE]
 > All scripts use the same `params.DataParams` to locate CSV files containing parsed data.
 >
-> Use `params.DataParams.SUFFIX` to create multiple aggregations from the same data.
+> Use `params.DataParams.SUFFIX` to create multiple aggregations from the same raw XML data.
+> Suffixes should be of the form `_XYZNAME`.

 ## Data Processing
 * `parse_data.py`: Parses raw XML data into a CSV file containing daily aggregates for all data.